William Wiehe Collins

 The Market Place, Ely, pencil and watercolour by W W Collins published 1905 showing north-east aspect of Ely Cathedral in the background with the Almonry—now a restaurant and art gallery—in front of that and the now demolished corn exchange building to the right of the picture.

 William Wiehe Collins H.R.I.
 R.B.C.
-(4 August 1862 - 16 February 1951) was an English architectural and landscape genre painter.
+(4 August 1862 - 16 February 1951) was an English architectural and landscape painter, mostly in watercolour.
+He produced many works that were reproduced in book form.